qwertyprzem/CinemaBookApp/README.md

-Booking Service System for Cinemas
+Booking Service System for cinemas